-- Take advantage of being a freshman!
-Classes are obviously a stressor in your life, but unfortunately, they will only get harder so take advantage of your weekends and even some weekends to have fun with your friends and de-stress.
+- Take advantage of being a first-year student!
+Classes are obviously a stressor in your life, but unfortunately, they will only get harder so take advantage of your weekends to have fun with your friends and de-stress.

 - Take advantage of the off-campus VolCard program so you can save money when eating, and learn how to do VolCard transfers so you can move excess financial aid funds before refunds go out.

 - Use the library.
 Often.
-As a freshman, you are closest to the library and I personally got so much work done there.
+If you’re living on campus, you are very close to the library–and I personally got so much work done there.
 If you ever live off-campus you won’t be as close so it’s easy to take advantage of it your first year!

 - Don’t be afraid to get involved.
 If you see a job opportunity or leadership position, take it if you’re interested; you have four years here and can always change your mind later.

 - Think of fun things to do outside of campus with your friends.
-Knoxville actually has some cool places (see below section)!
+Knoxville actually has some really cool places!

 - Get all of the free things.
-If you see a table on Ped with t-shirts, get one!
+If you see a table on the Pedestrian Walkway giving away t-shirts, get one!

 - Stay hydrated – you don’t realize how large and hilly this campus is at first, so always have a water bottle on you.